TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 [List of projects built on Nostr](https://github.com/aljazceru/awesome-nostr)

-## This is needed because other solution
+## This is needed because other solutions are broken:

+### The problem with Twitter

+- Twitter has ads;
+- Twitter uses bizarre techniques to keep you addicted;
+- Twitter doesn't show an actual historical feed from people you follow;
+- Twitter bans people;
+- Twitter shadowbans people;
+- Twitter